 Such modifiers can make claims eligible for payments, and claims may be denied without them.

 The use of such modifiers depends on the specific scenarios, i.e., the most common is modifier 59.
 That is the most commonly used modifier to bypass comprehensive component edit.

 For the same reason, one can use XS, XP, XU to bypass the CCE issue.
-Most frequently, the usage of this series of modifiers is for Government payers.
+Most frequently, this series of modifiers is used for Government payers.

 The other most common problem is when the service is performed in any global period of the previous procedure.

-One may have to apply modifier 79 to bypass the claim to avoid such instances.
+To avoid such instances, one may have to apply modifier 79 to bypass the claim.
 This represents the insurance that the 20610 CPT code is unrelated to the previous service executed on back dates for a different reason.

 CPT 20610 And Modifier 50

 Most of insurances require Modifier 50 with the 20610 CPT code whenever both sides are performed but some insurances may instruct you to use Modifier RT and Modifier LT on separate lines to show if both sides are performed.

 Check the insurance guidelines when selecting a Modifier.

 Some payment reduction will apply when billing with Modifier 50 as per Medicare guidelines.